 Marketing should be looked at as an investment in itself.
 Money that you’re spending on marketing and advertising should help bring more money back into the business, which is why it is important to consider setting aside a separate marketing budget.
-Working with influencers, paying for editorials, can make you more money in the long run, if executed properly.

 Figuring out how to segment this budget is another important decision you’ll face.
 If you’re just starting out, consider using organic marketing channels like SEO or social media before spending on ads.

 Your marketing strategy will differ greatly between a medical and adult-use market.
 It will also vary greatly depending on the type of business you own, whether that be CBD, cannabis, hemp, consumer products, etc.

 In all cases, you must be aware of local, state, and federal laws and ensure that your business complies and your marketing efforts will not be undone by a banned Instagram account or a phone call from your state’s department of health.